 The acquiring person is not permitted to exercise any Rights.
 The Rights Plan provides that the acquiring person's Rights become null and void when the flip-in event occurs.
 The Rights Plan also provides that the Board of Directors may either waive the Rights Plan or redeem the Rights at a minimal price in certain circumstances.
-The Rights Plan thereby encourages unsolicited bidders to either make a Permitted Bid or to approach the Board of Directors with their offer and attempt to convince the Board of Directors to either waive the flip-in event or to redeem the Rights.
+The Rights Plan thereby encourages unsolicited bidders to either make a Permitted Bid or to approach the Board of Directors with their offer and attempt to convince the Board of Directors to either waive the Rights.
 If the offer is coercive or inadequate, the Board of Directors can choose not to cooperate with the bidder and not to agree to waive the Rights Plan or redeem the Rights.